MachineLearningLifeScience/poli-baselines/readme.md

 [![Test (conda, python 3.9)](https://github.com/MachineLearningLifeScience/poli-baselines/actions/workflows/python-tox-testing.yml/badge.svg)](https://github.com/MachineLearningLifeScience/poli-baselines/actions/workflows/python-tox-testing.yml)

+> [!WARNING]
+> This package is a work in progress.
+Some solvers have not been properly tested.
+For an authoritative list of the stable solvers, check [our documentation](https://machinelearninglifescience.github.io/poli-docs/#black-box-optimization-algorithms).

 `poli-baselines` is a collection of **black box optimization algorithms**, aimed mostly at optimizing discrete sequences.
 These optimization algorithms are meant to optimize objective functions defined using [`poli`](https://github.com/MachineLearningLifeScience/poli), a tool for instantiating complex, difficult-to-query functions.

 ## Installation